Im Yoon-ah

-The success of Yoona's music and acting careers have led her to various CF deals, notably long-term collaborator Innisfree, and have established her as a top idol-actress of Hallyu.
+The success of Im's music and acting careers have led her to various CF deals, notably long-term collaborator Innisfree, and have established her as a top idol-actress of Hallyu.

-Life and career

-1990–2007: Early life and career beginnings
+Early life and education

-Yoona was born on May 30, 1990 in Yeongdeungpo-gu of Seoul, South Korea.
+Im was born on May 30, 1990, in Daerim-dong, Yeongdeungpo District, Seoul, South Korea.
 Her family consists of her father and an older sister by five years.